MobileClaw/MobileClaw/README.md

 ## Android Device Set Up

 1. Connect your Android device via ADB.
-Open development mode.
+Enable developer mode. ([How to enable developer mode?](https://www.android.com/intl/en_uk/articles/enable-android-developer-settings/))
-2. Install `MobileClaw.apk` located in `mobileclaw/resources`.
+2. Run `adb install mobileclaw/resources/apk/MobileClaw.apk` to install the Client App to your phone.
 3. Grant **Accessibility Service permission** and **Notification permission**; the WebSocket service will start automatically on the Android device.
 4. In `config.yaml`, set the port for PC-side forwarding.
 Configure separate ports for each device in `phone_port_mappings`, like this:
     ```yaml